zimmski/tavor/README.md

 ### Command: <code>graph</code>

-The Tavor binary allows to print out a graph of the internal structure, since textual formats like the [Tavor format](#format) can be often difficult to visualize.
+The <code>graph</code> command allows to print out a graph of the internal structure.
+This is needed since textual formats like the [Tavor format](#format) can be often difficult to mentally visualize.
 Currently only the DOT format is supported therefore third-party tools like [Graphviz](http://graphviz.org/) have to be used to convert the DOT data to other formats like JPEG, PNG or SVG.

-Use the following command to print out the DOT graph of a format file to STDOUT:
+The following command prints the DOT graph of a format file to STDOUT:

 ```bash
 tavor --format-file file.tavor graph
 ```

-To save the graph to a file you can simply redirect the output:
+To save the graph to a file the output of the command can be simply redirected:

 ```bash
 tavor --format-file file.tavor graph > file.dot
 ```

-You can even pipe the command directly into the <code>dot</code> command of [Graphviz](http://graphviz.org/):
+The output can also be piped directly into the <code>dot</code> command of [Graphviz](http://graphviz.org/):

 ```
 tavor --format-file file.tavor graph | dot -Tsvg -o outfile.svg